 SCOPE: Suture being knotted.

+4.2.2 and 4.4.3 are one shot

 Position fine forceps under the common carotid artery and pass a 5-0 silk suture under the artery [1].
 Tie a knot and tighten the suture at a position proximal to the proposed injection site [2].
 Cut the excess suture leaving about 10-millimeter of the line [3].
 Videographer: this step is important!